-Usually, there is no specific cure and you need to let the illness run its course.
-Drink plenty of liquids to make sure you don’t become dehydrated.
+Usually, there is no specific cure.
+You need to let the illness run its course.
+Drink plenty of liquids to make sure you do not become dehydrated.

 The most important thing is to drink plenty of fluids to avoid dehydration.
 Oral rehydration solutions available in your pharmacy can be useful to treat diarrhoea.

 Older children may not like the taste of oral rehydration solutions.
 Clear, flat lemonade type drinks can be given to them to help avoid dehydration.

 stay at home and get plenty of rest

 drink lots of fluids – take small sips if you feel sick

 carry on breastfeeding or bottle-feeding your baby – if your child is being sick, try giving small feeds more often than usual

 give small sips of water between feeds to babies on formula or solid foods